asathiskumar98-byte/asathiskumar98-byte/README.md

 # About Me
-# 👋 Hi, I'm Sathis Kumar A
+# 👋 Hi, I'm Sathiskumar A

 ### 🧠 Embedded Systems & IoT Developer
 I’m passionate about turning ideas into reality through electronics and code.
 I love working with **Microcontrollers, Sensors, and IoT Platforms** to create smart, connected solutions that make technology feel alive.